oheimburger/codecard/microservices/README.md

 ```bash
 http://<ExternalIP>:<NodePort>/HelidonMP/<DevName>
 ```

 *Note: `<DevName>` should be populated with the name of the developer implementing the solution, this will form a part of the response data returned by the microservice.*

-### Configure CodeCard
+### Configure Code Card
-The final step is to configure the CodeCard to invoke the microservice!
+The final step is to configure the Code Card to invoke the microservice!
 In this example, we will program the `shortpress` action for button `B` on the card.

-#### Establish serial connection with CodeCard
+#### Establish serial connection with Code Card
-In order to configure our CodeCard, we need to establish a serial connection over USB to the CodeCard CLI.
+In order to configure our Code Card, we need to establish a serial connection over USB to the CodeCard CLI.
 Follow [this guide](https://github.com/cameronsenese/codecard/blob/master/terminal/README.md#connect-via-terminal-emulator) to establish the serial over USB connection.
-Remember to ensure that the CodeCard WiFi settings are configure correctly also!
+Remember to ensure that the Code Card WiFi settings are configure correctly also!
 (Direction available from the referenced guide).

 #### Configure `buttonb1` button action
-*In the CodeCard CLI, `buttonb1` correlates to button B shortpress action.*
+*In the Code Card CLI, `buttonb1` correlates to button B shortpress action.*

 In your terminal session you should now see the CodeCard CLI Menu, as follows.

 ```bash
 ***************************************************************************************
   Code Card v1.0